-At September 30, 2021, we had \$104.7 million in cash and cash equivalents.
-Refer to Note 10.
-Debt to our unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for discussion of the Term Loan, the Revolving Credit Facility and our Convertible Notes outstanding as of September 30, 2021.
+At December 31, 2021, we had \$123.2 million in cash and cash equivalents.
 Based on our cash and cash equivalents balance, available debt facilities, current business plan and revenue prospects, we believe that we will have sufficient cash resources and anticipated cash flows to fund our operations for at least the next 12 months.
 However, we continue to critically review our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic.

 In May 2021, we issued \$100.0 million aggregate principal amount of 3.75% Convertible Senior Notes due 2026 under an indenture between us and The Bank of New York Mellon Trust Company, N.A., as trustee. \$97.1 million aggregate principal amount of the 3.75% Convertible Notes due 2026 were issued to certain holders of 3.75% Convertible Notes due 2022 in exchange for \$82.1 million aggregate principal amount of 3.75% Convertible Notes due 2022 outstanding and \$2.9 million aggregate principal amount were issued for cash.
-Concurrently, in May 2021, we entered into a senior secured credit agreement with Silicon Valley Bank, individually as a lender and agent, and the other lenders (the "New Credit Agreement"), which provides for a new five-year \$80 million term loan facility and a \$40 million revolving credit facility (the "New Revolving Credit Facility").
-The initial borrowings under the New Credit Agreement, including \$25 million under the New Revolving Credit Facility, were funded on May 14, 2021, and as of September 30, 2021 we had outstanding balance under the New Revolving Credit Facility of \$20 million.
+Concurrently, in May 2021, we entered into a senior secured credit agreement with Silicon Valley Bank, individually as a lender and agent, and the other lenders (the "Credit Agreement"), which provides for a five-year \$80 million term loan facility and a \$40 million revolving credit facility (the "Revolving Credit Facility").
+The initial borrowings under the Credit Agreement, including \$25 million under the Revolving Credit Facility, were funded on May 14, 2021, and as of December 31, 2021 we had outstanding balance under the Revolving Credit Facility of \$5.0 million.
+Refer to Note 10.
+Debt to our unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for discussion of the Term Loan, the Revolving Credit Facility and our Convertible Notes outstanding as of December 31, 2021.

 Our liquidity and cash flows has been and could continue to be materially impacted by the diversion of customer resources to the response to the COVID-19 pandemic as well as delays in payments from customers and could be further impacted by additional and prolonged delays in payments from customers, the potential of renewed "shelter in place" orders and expanded social distancing orders or advisories, facility closures, or other reasons related to the COVID-19 pandemic.
-As of September 30, 2021, there remain uncertainties as to how the COVID-19 pandemic is likely to materially impact our liquidity in the future.
+There remain uncertainties as to how the COVID-19 pandemic is likely to materially impact our liquidity in the future.